helm/helm/docs/using_helm.md

   This defaults to 300 (5 minutes)
-- `--wait`: Waits until all Pods are in a ready state, PVCs are bound, Deployments have minimum (`Desired` minus `maxUnavailable`) Pods in ready state and Services have and IP address (and Ingress if a `LoadBalancer`) before marking the release as successful.
+- `--wait`: Waits until all Pods are in a ready state, PVCs are bound, Deployments have minimum (`Desired` minus `maxUnavailable`) Pods in ready state and Services have an IP address (and Ingress if a `LoadBalancer`) before marking the release as successful.
 It will wait for as long as the `--timeout` value.
 If timeout is reached, the release will be marked as `FAILED`.